Goals and Outcomes

 The revision of the University’s three-year Strategic Enrollment Plan has been completed through direct collaboration with the Division of Academic Affairs, the Division of Student Success, and the Division of Student Affairs.
 The plan sets forth a comprehensive approach to enrollment management, from admission to graduation.
 The plan also features several strategies to engage students both in and outside of the classroom.
 The plan is currently being implemented and contains assessment markers and data dashboards to allow each strategy of the plan to be evaluated.
 One such strategy is to replace the summer orientation process for new students with an 18-month transition period to further ensure student acclimation, retention, and success.

-By November 2018, all undergraduate degree programs at VSU had developed clear four-year pathways through their programs.
+By November 2018, all undergraduate degree programs at VSU developed clear four-year pathways through their programs.
 These program maps are easily accessible on the University’s website.
 After an intensive process of “pressure-testing” using Visual Schedule Builder, many of the four-year maps were revised to correct some initial errors.
 This led to a careful review of the proposed fall 2019 schedules, which were revised based on the revised program maps, to ensure that all students could build complete schedules based on the maps.
-Two-year rolling schedules are currently being developed to coincide with the revised program maps.
-The University is currently developing an annual review process that will keep all posted program information current and accurate.
+Two-year rolling schedules have been developed to coincide with the revised program maps.
+An annual review process that will keep all posted program information current and accurate has also been developed.
+Department heads are tasked with keeping the program maps and two-year rolling schedules up to date and associate deans are responsible for double checking these by pressure-testing schedules to ensure that we are offering schedules that reflect the program maps.

 Outcome 1.5 – VSU will attract, develop, and retain a quality and diverse workforce that promotes student success by forming a more outcomes-oriented training program for managers by spring 2019; completing a classification & compensation study for faculty and staff by fall 2019; creating a faculty workload model that is consistent with comparator norms by spring 2020; and connecting promotion & tenure, as well as funding to support research and High Impact Practices, to the values inherent in this plan by spring 2021.

 In fall 2018, VSU created the Faculty Workload Model Task Force, and throughout the 2018-19 academic year, the task force gathered data from peer and aspirational institutions and surveyed departments to gain a clear understanding of the current state of faculty workload at VSU.
 The group developed a draft report, which was shared with faculty at a number of forums as well as the Deans’ Council and Faculty Senate.
-The final report of the task force was approved in spring 2019 by the Deans’ Council, Provost and President.
-Each of the six academic colleges and Odum Library are developing their individual workload documents, consistent with the new university policy, during the 2019-2020 academic year.
-Revisions to the promotion and tenure process will follow.
+The final report of the task force was approved in spring 2019 by the Deans’ Council, provost, and president.
+Each of the six academic colleges and Odum Library developed workload documents consistent with the new University policy.
+These documents were finalized summer 2022.
+Revisions to the promotion and tenure process were made following changes to the Faculty Evaluation Model and revisions to post-tenure review necessitated by changes in BOR policy on Post-Tenure Review.

-Valdosta State University also recently underwent a comprehensive classification and compensation study with the Carl Vinson Institute of Government (CVIOG) to review and recommend necessary changes to our classification system and salary structure, in order to increase our market competitiveness.
+In 2018, Valdosta State University underwent a comprehensive classification and compensation study with the Carl Vinson Institute of Government (CVIOG) to review and recommend necessary changes to our classification system and salary structure, in order to increase our market competitiveness.
 As a result of the study, the University has been able to simplify the staff classification structure, ensure market/internal structure alignment, establish new minimum pay ranges, and implement an overall compensation philosophy as well as guiding principles for moving forward.
+The first of five proposed adjustments to employee pay was funded and paid in February 2020.
+The second adjustment was funded and paid in February 2021 and the third effective February 1, 2022.
+Subsequent years will be implemented as enrollment, and therefore funding, permit.

-In regards to management training, Human Resources developed and began offering a new outcomes-oriented management training curriculum in fall 2019.
-All campus divisions will be participating together, and managers will be grouped by manager level (Tier 1, Tier 2, and Tier 3).
-This mandatory year-long program will:
+Human Resources developed and offered a new outcomes-oriented management training curriculum in fall 2019.
+All campus divisions participate together, and managers are grouped by manager level (Tier 1, Tier 2, and Tier 3).
+This mandatory year-long program:

-As a result of regular discussions and planning with the Deans’ Council and Council of Department Heads, VSU has created a new model for summer schedule instruction that was piloted during summer 2019.
-The new model encouraged an entrepreneurial approach to summer scheduling, leading to a significant increase in summer enrollment (credit hours up about 8% over summer 2018), with more courses offered to more students.
-The task force is now working to refine the model, based on our successful experience in 2019.
+As a result of regular discussions and planning with the Deans’ Council and Council of Department Heads, VSU created a new model for summer schedule instruction that was piloted during summer 2019.
+The new model encouraged an entrepreneurial approach to summer scheduling and led to a significant increase in summer enrollment (2019 credit hours up about 8% over summer 2018), with more courses offered to more students enrolled.
+The model was also successful in summer 2020 (with headcount enrollment up about 5% and credit hour enrollment up about 3% over 2019).
+The task force will continue to refine the model, based on experience.

 Outcome 1.7 – By fall 2020, VSU will create a clear definition for “under-enrolled courses” and decrease the number of such courses by 25% from the fall 2017 baseline in order to focus existing resources on growing academic programs as evidenced by student demand and/or regional need.